nclients/crabby-newark/website/pages/index.md

   - type: "video"
     id: "video"
     title:
-      - "A Corner of Tradition and Flavor"
+      - "Seafood Boil Near Me"
     description:
       - "From the heart of Newark, CA, Crabby Crabby Restaurant is a corner where tradition meets flavor.
 Every corner of our restaurant is infused with authenticity, from the décor to every bite we serve."
     videoType: "gjw" # vimeo | gjw | youtube